EngMustafaYabroudi/BookRecommendationSystem/README.md

 * This project is for educational purposes only.
 * Recommendation results may not be entirely accurate.
 * The project can be improved in several ways, such as using natural language processing techniques to improve the system's understanding of book descriptions.

+Sure, here is the project summary in English:

+## Book Recommendation System using Flask API
+Project Summary:

+This project is a book recommendation system built using Flask API.
+It utilizes a KNN model trained on a large dataset of books to recommend similar books based on a given input book title.